Construction Insurance In Ontario

 Morison Insurance is the broker to choose when looking for construction insurance because our brokers are trained, licensed and experienced construction insurance brokers.

 Here are some additional reasons to choose Morison Insurance:

 - Morison Insurance is a provincial and national award-winning insurance brokerage focused on providing the best insurance and service.

 - We are Educated and Knowledgeable.
 Every Morison Insurance broker is trained and licensed.
 Our commercial insurance brokers know construction insurance.
 They also receive on-going training on new insurance products, changes in the industry, and services to serve customers better.

 - We Provide Personal Service.
 We are customer-focused.
 Every Morison Insurance customer has a broker dedicated broker looking after their insurance.
 We are not a call centre.
 At Morison Insurance, we are committed to knowing you personally; you are not a policy number to us.

 - We Shop For You.
-We shop insurance companies across Canada to secure our customers’ competitive insurance quotes.
+We shop insurance companies across Ontario to secure our customers’ competitive insurance quotes.
 We shop for you.
 There is no cost to you for our services.
 We look for the best construction business insurance to meet your needs, and we help to ensure you are properly insured.

 - You Are The Boss.
 It is our pleasure to educate and guide you through the process of getting construction business insurance.
 We will provide you with information and options on coverages and prices.
 In the end, you choose the construction insurance you want.
 Here is the bottom line: You have choices, and you are in the driver’s seat.